gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 # Abstract API  {#abstract-api}

-This section describes an abstract API that is needed between a DTLS Key Management Method and the DTLS Chunk.
+This section describes an abstract API that is needed between a DTLS Key Management Method and the DTLS chunk.
 This is an example API and there are alternative implementations.

-This API enables the cryptographical protection operations by setting record payload key, sequence number keys, and initialization vector (IV) for primary and restart DTLS contexts in both send and receive direction.
+This API enables the cryptographic protection operations by setting record payload key, sequence number keys, and initialization vector (IV) for primary and restart DTLS contexts in both send and receive direction.
 The record payload key is used by the cipher suite for DTLS